 Recognition at that time will be accorded to a full- or part-time undergraduate student who has (1) attained an undergraduate cumulative grade point average at SIU Carbondale of 3.50 or better and, if applicable, a 3.50 or better cumulative average in all undergraduate work (including transfer credit) recognized by SIU Carbondale;¹ and (2) reached the benchmarks of 12, 45, 75, or 105 SIU cumulative credit hours of coursework² since the prior year's qualification determination.³

 Such an Honors student will be invited by the University to the next regularly scheduled Honors Day ceremony.
 An institution-wide recognition event will take place, as well as each academic unit scheduling its own ceremony.
 Each Honors student is recognized individually on Honors Day.
-Information about the Honors Day Recognition Ceremony is available through the Office of University Events and Protocol.
+Information about the Honors Day Recognition Ceremony is available through the Office of Events and Outreach.

 1 In other words, at the end of the third week of the Spring semester, when looking at the registered student's transcript at that time, his/her cumulative institutional GPA must be at least 3.50, while his/her cumulative overall GPA (which includes any transfer work) must also be at least 3.50 ... subject to the credit hour benchmark condition that follows.